The policy also explains why you receive marketing from us and your right to object to such marketing.

 You can find out more about cookies and how to, manage or disable them at http://www.aboutcookies.org/default.aspx

-In regards to the information collected and used by Utilitywise you can object or where the processing is based on consent withdraw your consent to the use of your personal data at any time.
-Though in some cases we may not be able to provide your requested service (e.g. provide a quote and work with energy suppliers to help you reduce your business utilities consumption and cost) where the information processing is an integral part of the service.
+In regards to the information collected and used by us as data controller, where we rely on legitimate interest to process your information you can object to its use.
+Where the processing is based on consent, you can withdraw your consent to the use of your personal information at any time.
+However, in some cases we may not be able to provide your requested service (e.g. provide a quote and work with energy suppliers to help you reduce your business utilities consumption and cost) where the information processing is an integral part of the service.
 We will tell you if this is likely to be the case.

 *Please be aware that not all of these rights are absolute, and are only applicable in certain circumstances, so in accordance with the law there will be occasions where a refusal notice is issued or exemption applied.